katherinewadge-berrospi/Quiz-of-the-year/README.md

 2. Merge loadQuestions and loadAnswers into a single function for efficiency.
 3. Add a timer to make the quiz more challenging.
 4. Introduce sound effects for correct/incorrect answers or the end screen.
+5. Include incorrect-answer messages or a final summary page to improve feedback and interaction quality.

 ## Credits